Jasata/psud/README.md

 This implementation does not use standard python [daemon module](https://pypi.org/project/python-daemon/) (as specified by [PEP 3143](https://www.python.org/dev/peps/pep-3143/) because it is not part of the [standard library](https://docs.python.org/3/library/) of Python version 3.5.3 (the target platform for this solution and default Python version for Debian 9 based systems).
 It was supposed to be.
 PEP 3143 was released already on January 26, 2009, but apparently no one took up the task of implementing the reference module for the PEP into acceptable version.
 As a result, no Python installation has a daemon module in its standard library.
 Possible reason for this can be read at [this blog post](https://dpbl.wordpress.com/2017/02/12/a-tutorial-on-python-daemon/).

-The PATE Monitor project tries to keep the number of dependencies and separate installables to minimum reasonable number, and since the implementation of a daemon is relatively simple, the design decision has been to just write the daemonization code my self, instead of adding another dependency and installable.
+The above means that the module that carries that mantle of PEP 3234 (or any other module that would implement daemonification) is automatically a dependency (and extra installable).
+The PATE Monitor project tries to keep the number of dependencies and separate installables to minimum reasonable number, and since the implementation of a daemon is relatively simple, the design decision has been to just write the daemonization code by my self, instead of adding another dependency and installable.

-This implementation is also somewhat different, as it is not supposed to be run as super user, and thus has not access to `/var/run` (-> `/run`) or `/var/lock` (-> `/run/lock`).
-This might be doable with the *python-daemon* module, but at least this way we have full control of the implementation specifics.
+This implementation is also somewhat different to *most* daemons, as it is not supposed to be executed or started with super user privileges.
+Thus, for example, it has no access to `/var/run` (-> `/run`) or `/var/lock` (-> `/run/lock`).
+This might be configurable with the *python-daemon* module, but with this design approach we have full control of the implementation specifics and none of the potential pitfalls can compromise the outcome.

 ## Usage

-This daemon is intended to be managed by PATE Monitor's System Daemon, but can be managed separately, if necessary.
+This daemon is intended to be managed by PATE Monitor's System Daemon, but can be started/stopped manually, if necessary.

     usage: psud [-h] [-d [FILE]] [-l [LEVEL]] [-p [PORT]] [--nodaemon] [--kill] [--status]

     optional arguments:
       -h, --help                    show this help message and exit -d [FILE], --datafile [FILE]  PATE Monitor SQLite3 database.
 Default: '/srv/nginx-root/pmapi.sqlite3' -l [LEVEL], --log [LEVEL]     Set logging level.
-Default: DEBUG -p [PORT], --port [PORT]      Set serial port device.
+Default: INFO -p [PORT], --port [PORT]      Set serial port device.
 Default: 'auto' --nodaemon                    Do not execute as a daemon --kill                        Kill daemon